johnrearden/crossword/README.md

 - In the project's root directory, enter the Django shell : `python3 manage.py shell`
 - Import the db_filler module : `from data_ore import db_filler`
 - Fill that db! : `db_filler.fill()`

+## Web serving
+- Configure nginx as in the [Real Python tutorial](#real-python-tutorial) above.
+- Configure gunicorn as a systemd service as in the [gunicorn docs](https://docs.gunicorn.org/en/stable/deploy.html)

+## Important config files
+- /etc/nginx/sites-available/fruzzled